yongyucode/platinhom.github.com/_posts/2015-07-15-strange-resname.md

 ## Common ligands:

 Many ligands are now supported, in fact most ligands found in the PDB have been atomtyped.
 Some common ones include HEM (heme) and COA (acetyl CoA).
 There are about 3000 others.
 Naming conventions are intended to match those approved by the PDB, i.e., 3-letter codes, which can be found in databases such as HIC-UP.
+H2O/WAT for water.

 ## Reference: